Condition Monitoring Definition

 What role does condition monitoring play within predictive maintenance?

 How is Condition Monitoring Utilized in Business?

 - Make Preventive Maintenance more efficient.
-As we’ve mentioned, condition monitoring helps identify the failure modes of a machine and address them before they happen.
+As we’ve mentioned, monitoring the condition of machinery helps identify the failure modes of a machine and address them before they happen.
 This makes the company’s effort towards machine maintenance more efficient since engineers know the precise spots to review and repair.

 - Longer machinery life.
 Maintenance is essential to machine longevity.
 A piece of equipment that is not maintained will reach its end of life faster than one that is regularly maintained.
 These maintenance activities are not random.
 They are carried out according to the condition monitoring analysis, when performed effectively, will address the most worn out and damaged components.

 - Increase in Overall Equipment Effectiveness (OEE).
 Overall equipment effectiveness refers to the measure of the effectiveness of a manufacturing process relative to its maximum potential during the actual schedule.
 In other words, are you getting the best out of a specific manufacturing process?
 Thanks to less waste and increased production, businesses can enjoy better OEE.
 You may calculate the overall equipment effectiveness by multiplying availability, quality, and performance.

 - Increase in ROI.
 The ROI of the production department depends on the availability, quality, and performance of man and machine.
 And while the first factor (employees) is also within the scope of condition monitoring from the analysis perspective, the second is greatly improved by the system.
 A functioning condition monitoring solution helps increase machine uptime, improve maintenance rounds, avoid waste, increase production, and reduce how often you buy new equipment.
 Therefore, it’s natural that it leads to a significant increase in the production ROI.

 On average, downtime cost $260,000 per hour!